Template size: 10-1/2" x 3" (Photo from www.TheQuiltJournal.com)

 As a fairly new longarm quilter, I quickly discovered that if I concentrated on guiding the machine, I lost control of the template.
 And if I concentrated on holding the template, the hopping foot wandered off.
 It occurred to me that it would be a lot easier if the hopping foot was constrained on both sides.
 Thus was born my first model.
 I was delighted with the results, and hope you will be too.

 There are two sizes.
-One is for Gammill and APQS machines which have a hopping foot that's larger than 1/2".
-Most others have a 1/2" foot.
-For additional information, click here.
+One is for Gammill and other machines which have a hopping foot that's larger than 1/2".
+The other is for machines with a true 1/2" foot.
+For additional information on your machine, please click here.

 "Snug Up" the Fit